 Our Request For Proposal process begins with Long-Listing a series of potential LMS vendors that will meet your needs.
 We act on your behalf so those annoying calls from over-enthusiastic sales professionals don’t interrupt your day job.

 From our long list we will offer a pre-selected list of LMS vendors that we believe are the best fit for you.
-We always strive to select the LMS that is most suited to your needs, rather than an LMS from a vendor we are partnered with.
+We always strive to select the LMS that is most suited to your needs.

 We keep you in control of the process using our expertise and commercial knowledge in the market to ensure you get the best fit and best price.
 We know what to expect from LMS features – such as what makes a good mobile learning package, as opposed to a simple add-on – and we know how much an LMS should cost, relative to its features.
 This insight ensures that we provide you with a short list of LMSs that not only fit your needs, but also fit your budget.